userapp-io/userapp-android/README.md

 Then create a new fragment called `LoginFragment` that extends `AuthFragment` (*io.userapp.client.android.AuthFragment*) and inflates the `fragment_login` layout.

-Now you need to bind the form to UserApp by calling the method `setupLoginForm()` on the superclass:
+Now you need to bind the form to UserApp by calling the method `setupLoginForm()` on the superclass.
+Place this code in the `onCreateView` function:

     super.setupLoginForm(view, R.id.login, R.id.password, R.id.login_button);

 The first parameter is the view of the fragment, the second is the username field ID, then the password field ID, and last the ID of the login button.

-Override the methods `onLoginStart` and `onLoginCompleted` to show error messages and a progress loader.
+Override the methods `onLoginStart` and `onLoginCompleted` to show error messages and a progress loader (optional).

     @Override
     public Boolean onLoginStart(String login, String password, Boolean isSocialLogin) {
         // Called before login, e.g. show the loader here ...

         // Return true to complete the login return true;
     }

     @Override
     public void onLoginCompleted(Boolean authenticated, Exception exception) {
         // Called after login, e.g. hide the loader here and display errors ...
     }

 The code should now look something like this: